pbrucla/infra-workshop-files/Intro_To_Kubernetes/act1/README.md

 ## Part 5: Testing your deployment

 Let's test that the database is actually running!
 Run `psql -u USERNAME -d DATABASE_NAME -h 127.0.0.1` **inside the Pod** with `kubectl exec -it`.
-If successful, you should be able to run `\l` inside of the shell and see the database name listed, but not much is there quite yet.
+If successful, you should be able to run `select * from secrets;` inside of the psql shell and see some data.
+Type `\q` and hit enter to exit.

 In addition, we can also try connecting to the database ourselves by using `kubectl port-forward` to forward the port inside of the pod/container to our cloud shell, and then connect through this port-forward by running `psql -u USERNAME -d DATABASE_NAME -h 127.0.0.1` in cloud shell.
+Again, if successful, you should be able to run `select * from secrets;` inside of the psql shell and see some data.
+Type `\q` and hit enter to exit.